Rushour0/MSIT-The-New-Normal-Submission/Hardware files/README.md

 ## Hardware Related Files

-This folder of the project contains **electrical circuits, CAD Models, and the codes** associated withh the circuits needed for the physical CoBAND units.
+This folder of the project contains **electrical circuit and CAD Models** associated withh the circuits needed for the physical CoBAND units.

 ### Following are the CAD models for physical unit :